jack-willturner/batchnorm-pruning/README.md

 # [Rethinking the Smaller-Norm-Less-Informative Assumption in Channel Pruning of Convolution Layers](https://arxiv.org/abs/1802.00124)

+Tensorflow implementation from original author [here](https://github.com/bobye/batchnorm_prune).

 A PyTorch implementation of [this paper](https://arxiv.org/abs/1802.00124).

 To do list:
 - [ ] Extend to MobileNet and VGG